r-devel/r-dev-env/docs/tutorials/patch_update.md

 svn diff > $PATCHDIR/16629-infinite-recursion.diff
 ```

-> e.g. `16629-infinite-recursion.diff` - This name follows the convention:
+The example above uses `16629-infinite-recursion.diff` - this name follows the
-bug number (16629), short description (infinite-recursion), and .diff extension,
+convention: bug number (16629), short description (infinite-recursion), and
- making patches easy to identify and review.
+`.diff` extension, making patches easy to identify and review.

 The patch file will be saved in the directory specified by the PATCHDIR
-environment variable that is defined when the codespace starts
+environment variable that is defined when the codespace starts.

 ```bash
 ls $PATCHDIR